 For example, if you offer some sort of clothing, you might add a feature to check how the clothes would look on the one who is looking at them.
 The same thing can be done for online shops selling sunglasses or regular glasses, and many more.

-That’s a relatively modern technology which enables location-based marketing.
+That’s a relatively modern technology that enables location-based marketing.
 In other words, your mobile app will be able to use RFID, Bluetooth beacons, GPS, and whatnot, in order to identify the location of your user and market accordingly.

 This is very popular and also prominent and it might be a good idea to consider it for your mobile app.